vikingjunior12/OneNoteBackupExporter/README.md

 - Password-protected sections are skipped
 - Very large notebooks (>500MB) may cause timeouts
+- PDF export may not preserve all OneNote formatting perfectly for complex page layouts
 - Requires OneNote Desktop (not the UWP version)
 - Windows-only